corpnewt/CorpBot.py/README.md

 	  $getsstat [stat]
 	   └─ Gets a server stat (admin only).
 	  $getstat [stat] [member]
-	   └─ Gets the value for a specific stat for the listed member (case-sensitive).
+	   └─ Gets the value for a specific stat (case-sensitive).
+If the stat has spaces,...
 	  $ownerlock
 	   └─ Locks/unlocks the bot to only respond to the owner (owner-only... ofc).
 	  $owners